-- Intervention, assessment and referrals to student health services and/or general counseling; - · Referral to counseling services; - Seminars and lectures presented by community organizations; - Informational brochures on drug and alcohol abuse published by community organizations.
+- Intervention, assessment and referrals to student health services and/or general counseling; - · Referral to counseling services; - · Seminars and lectures presented by community organizations; - Informational brochures on drug and alcohol abuse published by community organizations. - · Referral to Student Affairs Wellness Coordinators for support.